l12f3r/k8s-ec2-terraform/README.md

   - one as master node (with 4GB of memory and 2 CPUs); and
   - two others as workers (with 1GB of memory and 1 CPU each).
 - Two security groups, to work as firewalls for inbound traffic on both node types (that is, one SG for master and another for all worker nodes)
+- Two subnets, in different availability zones, for each node type to be properly housed;

 ## 1. Terraform